michaelkoohang/WWDC2019/README.md

 ## About

-My submission to Apple's scholarship program for the 2019 World Wide Developer Conference.
+This is my submission to Apple's scholarship program for the 2019 World Wide Developer Conference.
 I was awarded one of 350 scholarships in the world to attend the conference.
 The premise of the playground is to educate users on how the iPhone protects their privacy in a fun and ineractive way.
-The playground was built using Xcode and UIKit.

 ## How it works

 You can download and open the playground using Xcode.
-When you run it, you'll be greeted with a Start screen, followed by the game.
-Each puzzle is relatively simple to solve and highlights different aspects of the iPhone that protect users' privacy.
-Once all the puzzles are solved, and end screen appears with a short message about the importance of privacy.
+When you run it, you'll be greeted with a start screen, followed by the game.
+Each puzzle is relatively simple to solve and highlights different aspects of the iPhone that protect your privacy.
+Once all the puzzles are solved, an end screen appears with a short message about the importance of privacy.

 ### Start
 ![Start Screenshot](screenshots/wwdc-ss-1.png)